top of page

 This journey led me to coaching, mentoring and self-development training whilst in the police.
 A side role alongside my contracted role, one that I looked forward to and always found both rewarding and fulfilling.

 This has evolved over the years.
-I now help others, particularly those in the public sector, to find their purpose and achieve their entrepreneurial dreams alongside my work in the corporate world supporting leaders with the strategies, mindset and confidence for success.
+Through my coaching work with professionals exploring entrepreneurship, I now help others, particularly those in the public sector, to find their purpose and achieve their entrepreneurial dreams alongside my work in the corporate world supporting leaders with the strategies, mindset and confidence for success.

 5 white cards, on a green/gold background with the words family, honesty, simplicity, humour and prosperity written on them in black text.